edm00se/astro-blog/src/content/blog/2015-01-09-when-you-need-a-comparator.md

 ---
-title: 'When You Need a Comparator'
+title: "When You Need a Comparator"
-description: 'sorting a Collection how you want'
+description: "sorting a Collection how you want"
 pubDatetime: 2015-01-09
 published: true
-tags: ['xpages', 'java', 'bean', 'comparator']
+tags: ["xpages", "java", "bean", "comparator"]
 category: java
 permalink: /when-you-need-a-comparator/
 redirect_from: /java/when-you-need-a-comparator/